Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Iteration of the Coupling Argument

 \begin{corollary} In the situation of Lemma \ref{lemma:bound_for_xy}, we have

 \end{corollary}

-\begin{proof} First note that the expression on the right-hand side of \eqref{eq:bound_for_xy:eq0} must be $\gg 1$, since $\calG$ is not empty.
+\begin{proof} First note that the expression on the right hand side of \eqref{eq:bound_for_xy:eq0} must be $\gg 1$, since $\calG$ is not empty.
 Thus, we can apply Dirichlet's hyperbola method to see that the number $N$ of distinct solutions $(x,y)$ of

-is $\ll Z^\frac{1}{2\beta}$.
+is $\ll Z^\frac{1}{2\beta_k}$.
 This already concludes the proof. \end{proof}

-We are in position to establish improved mean-value estimates (conditionally under Assumption \ref{assumption:Theorem1}) by controlling the sum over all $(x,y) \in \mathfrak{C}_k$ with the help of the previous corollary.
+We are in position to establish improved mean value estimates (conditionally under Assumption \ref{assumption:Theorem1}) by controlling the sum over all $(x,y) \in \mathfrak{C}_k$ with the help of Corollary \ref{cor:bound_fundamental}.